UPDATE 1-STMicro sees weaker quarter, economy weighs

 Third-quarter revenue was $2.442 billion, down from $2.657 billion in the same quarter last year.

 That prompted some analysts to say the group had begun to turn a corner and might stop dragging on STMicroelectronics' performance.
-[ID:nL5E7LJ42B] (Reporting by Noel Randewich; editing by Andre Grenon)
+[ID:nL5E7LJ42B] (Reporting by Noel Randewich)

 LOS ANGELES, Feb 11 Walt Disney Co is raising the admission price for its U.S. theme parks by as much as $5 for some single-day tickets starting on Sunday.